TheZoraiz/dogeElonBot/README.md

 Executables for both Windows and Linux 64 bit achitectures can be found in the build directory, or can retrieve them from the [release.](https://github.com/TheZoraiz/dogeElonBot/releases/tag/v1.1)

 For usage of the code, you will need a twitter bearer token.
-After obtaining it, declare a const variable with your twitter bearer token in the main package like so:
+After obtaining it, declare a const variable named "bearerToken" with your twitter bearer token in the main package like so:

-const (
-	bearerToken = "Bearer <bearer_token>"
+const bearerToken = "Bearer <bearer_token>"
-)

 ## Packages used: